-For questions, please contact J. Guevara, Deputy Director of Public Works, at j.guevara@sanjoseca.gov or (408) 535-8300; and Blage Zelalich, Deputy Director, City Manager's Office of Economic Development and Cultural Affairs, at blage.zelalich@sanjoseca.gov or (408) 535-8172.
+For questions regarding The Alameda CBID formation, please contact J. Guevara, Deputy Director of Public Works, at j.guevara@sanjoseca.gov or (408) 535-8300; and for questions regarding outreach and benefits to the community, please contact Blage Zelalich, Deputy Director, City Manager's Office of Economic Development and Cultural Affairs, at blage.zelalich@sanjoseca.gov or (408) 535-8172.